 - Real-time strategy game based on the Lord of the Rings film trilogy

-- Fight on either the side of good or evil by commanding one of four groups
+- Fight on either the side of good or evil by commanding 1 of 4 groups

 - Control massive armies across the vast world of Middle-earth